 In several teams, these people work before, during and after the camp.
 They organize activities for the participants, working behind the scenes in one of the supporting teams or helping with setting up the camp and taking it down again.
 Many members of staff from previous camps will agree that it is hard work, but also a lot of fun.
 Not to mention the lifelong friends that you will make!

 We expect you to be available during the whole camp, including a few days before the opening ceremony and the day after the closing ceremony.
-Therefore, for members of staff the camp dates are from Friday 26th July up to Wednesday 7th August inclusive.
-We expect you to arrive on site on Thursday the 25th in the afternoon or early evening of July 25thand after breakfast on August 8thwe all start to leave.
+Therefore, for members of staff the camp dates are from Thursday 25th July up to Thursday 8th August.
+We expect you to arrive on site in the afternoon or early evening of July 25thand after breakfast on August 8thwe all start to leave.
 There is a separate subcamp for staff where you can pitch you own tent.

 Every day, the team in the staff restaurant prepares breakfast, lunch and dinner for you, so there is no need for you to cook for yourself.
 Tea and coffee are also provided.

 More information is in the staff handbook that was sent to you.
 If you have any questions, please e-mail: firstname.lastname@example.org

 For staff members, the camp fee for the Jamborette is €125,-.
 Included in this fee are: